gregrosshost/wheelingna.org/README.md

 add user_id to report table
 not null error in sqlite this is the start of a workaround updated fields in ReportResource

+## Create Report Policy
+currently works so only the person that submitted it can edit it